Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Results

 \section{Results}

-We use the \texttt{HFchiral} code to calculate ground-state bulk properties of the $^{16}$O nucleus with the leading-order two-nucleon potential described in section II.
+We use the \texttt{HFchiral} code developed by two of the authors (see Refs.~\cite{Dao20_PhD,Dao20_APhysPolBSupp13}) along the lines of section~III to calculate ground-state bulk properties of the $^{16}$O nucleus with the leading-order two-nucleon potential described in section~II.

+As explained in the previous section two parameters characterize our truncated single-particle basis, namely the edge length $L$ of the confining cubic box and the single-particle momentum cutoff $k_{\max}$.
+The former establishes a natural infra-red (IR) momentum scale $\lambda_{\rm IR} = \frac{\pi}L$, whereas the latter directly defines an ultra-violet (UV) relative-momentum cutoff $\lambda_{\rm UV} = k_{\max}$.
+In order to obtain UV convergence one should choose $\lambda_{\rm UV}$ somewhat larger than the regularization cutoff $\Lambda$ of the NN potential, whereas large $L$ values guarantee IR convergence.
+Contrary to the spherical harmonic-oscillator (SHO) basis, the IR and UV momentum scales are independent of each other in the confined plane-wave basis.

-First we need to determine a reasonable set of confined plane-wave basis parameters to reach a satisfactory compromise between accuracy and computation resources.
-From the empirical nuclear radius expression $R = R_0A^{1/3}$ with $R_0 \approx 1.35$~fm and assuming the mean-field potential has the form of the Woods--Saxon potential \eq{ V_{WS}(r) = - \frac{V_0}{1+ e^{(r-R)/a}} } where $V_0$ is the depth and $a$ the diffuseness parameter, we estimate a reasonable box size $L$ as follows \eq{ L = 2R + \eta_a \times 2a + \eta_E \times \lambda_E \,. } In this expression $\lambda_E = \frac{\hbar c}{\sqrt{-2mc^2\,E}}$ and $E$ is the energy of the last occupied nucleon (Fermi level) in the Woods--Saxon Hamiltonian neglecting spin-orbit.
+To get an estimate of a ``reasonable'' value for $L$ and to reach a compromise between accuracy and computation resources, we assume the nuclear mean-field potential to have the form of a Woods--Saxon potential \eq{ V_{\rm WS}(r) = - \frac{V_0}{1+ e^{(r-R)/a}} } where $R = R_0A^{1/3}$ is the empirical nuclear radius, with $R_0 \approx 1.35$~fm, $V_0$ is the depth of the potential and $a$ the diffuseness parameter.
+The box size $L$ should be large enough to cover the range of an eigenfunction of the corresponding hamiltonian, namely \eq{ L = 2R + \eta_a \times 2a + \eta_E \times \lambda_E \,. } In this expression $\lambda_E = \frac{\hbar c}{\sqrt{-2mc^2\,E}}$ is the binding wave length (inverse of the binding momentum) and $E$ is the energy of the last occupied nucleon (Fermi level) in the Woods--Saxon Hamiltonian neglecting spin-orbit.
+In the form (\ref{eq_L}) of $L$, the first two contributions give the radius $R_{\rm WS}$ at which the Woods--Saxon potential can be considered to vanish.
+Then for $r> R_{\rm WS}$ the wavefunction of the bound state exponentially decays according to its eigenenergy $E <0$, with a characteristic length $\lambda_E$.
+The third contribution to $L$ in Eq.~(\ref{eq_L}) thus corresponds to the distance beyond $R_{\rm WS}$ at which the bound-state wave function can be considered to vanish.
+The numerical parameters $\eta_a$ and $\eta_E$ are of the order of a few units so that the single-particle wave function can be considered to be approximately zero on the edge of the box.
 Taking $V_0 = 70$~MeV and $a = 0.7$~fm as typical values, we find a Fermi energy $E = -32.7$~MeV.
 We have checked that choosing $\eta_a = \eta_E = 3$ is enough to converge all bound states in this potential.
-This results in $L = 13.4$~fm, which we fix throughout this work.
+This results in $L = 13.4$~fm.
+As shown by numerical results below, IR convergence will be actually reached for slightly smaller values.